rohany/rohany.github.io/src/content/blog/research-ideas.md

 scheduling-based domain-specific languages, Twill would have never happened!
 Having a firm grasp of the fundamentals of your field then allows you to challenge the viewpoints that come along and maybe actually have that insight that allows you to look at a problem in a different way than everyone else.

-How then, do you actually know when lightning strikes?
+Finally, how do you even know that lightning has stuck?
 That seems harder to grasp, and ties into the elusive description of "taste" that advisors try to teach their students by example.
 One way of thinking about taste is having the intuition that a proposed idea will actually contain one of these unique viewpoints, or having the feeling that one of these acorns will actually grow into a large oak tree.
-As with many things, gaining this intuition seems to take to time, trying out plenty of ideas that go nowhere, and watching other people succeed at ideas you discounted!
+As with many things, gaining this intuition seems to take time, trying out plenty of ideas that go nowhere, and watching other people succeed pushing on ideas you discounted!

 <!--
 From the outside, it can feel like other researchers are constantly brimming with ideas and projects